syncfusion/blazor-docs/src/charts/range-selector/period-selector.md

 ## Height

-The [`Height`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.RangeNavigatorPeriodSelectorSettings.html#Syncfusion_Blazor_Charts_RangeNavigatorPeriodSelectorSettings_Height) property allows users to specify the height of the period selector.
+The [`Height`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.RangeNavigatorPeriodSelectorSettings.html#Syncfusion_Blazor_Charts_RangeNavigatorPeriodSelectorSettings_Height) property allows the users to specify the height of the period selector.
 The default value of the height property is **43px**.

 {% aspTab template="range-navigator/period/height", sourceFiles="height.razor" %}